navigating-stories/orange-story-navigator/doc/widgets/tutorial5.md

 - Outcome: You will be able to visually inspect the text and ensure that your dataset is loaded correctly with the Corpus Viewer.

 ### Step 2: Extract Story Elements
 Next, use the Elements widget to extract the components of the story.

-### Step 4: Extract story elements
 The elements widget is the 'motor' of the StoryNavigator which provides information on the texts on a token level, while the actors widget is used to extract the agents from the text.

 - Task: Extract story elements like characters and actions for further analysis.
 - Outcome: You now have access to story elements that are relevant to understanding agency.